CAS Water Governance: Frameworks and Negotiations

 - Anticipate inter and intra-sectoral water conflicts and resolve these conflicts with water management tools.

-- Module 1: MOOC Water Resources Management and Policy (online module)
+- MOOC Water Resources Management and Policy (online module)

-Prof. Christian BRETHAUT, Director and Dr. Fatine EZBAKHE, Co-Director, Institute for Environmental Sciences (ISE), University of Geneva
+Prof. Christian BRETHAUT and Dr Fatine EZBAKHE, Institute for Environmental Sciences (ISE), University of Geneva

 The Institute for Environmental Sciences of the University of Geneva launches another edition of the certifying Summer School in “Water Governance: Framework and Negotiations”.
 This two-week training aims to deliver skills and knowledge based on the latest scientific research applicable in professional contexts.
 Participants will learn how to use water governance tools to address complex political situations, be resilient when a crisis strikes, and innovate in the face of risk and uncertainty.